Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

 The complete set of zeroth-order Einstein equations and conservation laws for an open, flat or closed \textsc{flrw} universe filled with a perfect fluid with energy-momentum tensor

 is, in synchronous coordinates, given by

 The $G_{0i}$ constraint equations and the $G_{ij}$, $i\neq j$, dynamical equations are identically satisfied.
 The $G_{ii}$ dynamical equations are equivalent to the time-derivative of the $G_{00}$ constraint equation (\ref{FRW3}).
 Therefore, the $G_{ij}$ dynamical equations need not be taken into account.
-In equations~(\ref{subeq:einstein-flrw}) $\Lambda$ is the cosmological constant, $G_{\text{N}}$ the gravitational constant of the Newtonian Theory of Gravity, $c$ the speed of light and $w$ a shorthand notation for the quotient $p_\nul/\varepsilon_\nul$.
+In equations~(\ref{subeq:einstein-flrw}) $\Lambda$ is the cosmological constant, $G_{\text{N}}$ the gravitational constant of the Newtonian Theory of Gravity, $c$ the speed of light.
+Notice that $w$ is only a shorthand notation for the quotient $p_\nul/\varepsilon_\nul$, it does not mean that the equation of state is barotropic.
 An over-dot denotes differentiation with respect to $ct$ and the sub-index $(0)$ refers to the background, i.e., unperturbed, quantities.
 Furthermore, $H\equiv\dot{a}/a$ is the Hubble function which is equal to $H=\tfrac{1}{3}\theta_\nul$, where $\theta_\nul$ is the background value of the expansion scalar $\theta\equiv u^\mu{}_{;\mu}$ with $u^\mu\equiv c^{-1}U^\mu$ the four-velocity, normalised to unity ($u^\mu u_\mu=1$).
 A semicolon denotes covariant differentiation with respect to the background metric $g_{\nul\mu\nu}$.
 The \emph{spatial} part of the background Ricci curvature tensor $R^i_{\nul j}$ and its trace $R_\nul$ are given by